Nissan Fuga: First generation (Y50; 2004)

 The Fuga trim levels were divided into the "XV" and "GT" trims, including significant styling differences (different grilles, taillights).
 This was the result of the car having been intended to be sold as either a Cedric or a Gloria, with the XV replacing the Cedric and the GT the Gloria.
 After the 2007 facelift, the range was unified into the GT model.

+The 450GT was released in August 2005.
+It was equipped with the same 4.5L VK45DE engine as the one previously installed in the North American market Infiniti M45.
+However, in order to prioritize responsiveness and power, the maximum output of the Japanese model was 333 PS compared to 340 PS in the North American market M45.